The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Abstract

 \section{Abstract}

-We analytically extend the 5D Myers-Perry metric through the event and Cauchy horizons by defining Eddington--Finkelstein-type coordinates.
-We then use the orthonormal frame formalism to formulate and perform separation of variables on the massive Dirac equation, and analyse the asymptotic behaviour at the horizons and at infinity of the solutions to the radial ODE thus obtained, as was done by Röken \cite{R_ken_2017} in the Kerr geometry.
-Using the essential self-adjointness result of Finster and Röken \cite{Finster_2016} and Stone's formula, we obtain an integral spectral representation of the Dirac propagator in terms of resolvents of the Dirac Hamiltonian, which can in turn be expressed in terms of Green's functions of the radial ODE.
+We analytically extend the 5D Myers--Perry metric through the event and Cauchy horizons by defining Eddington--Finkelstein-type coordinates.
+Then, we use the orthonormal frame formalism to formulate and perform separation of variables on the massive Dirac equation, and analyse the asymptotic behaviour at the horizons and at infinity of the solutions to the radial ordinary differential equation (ODE) thus obtained.
+Using the essential self-adjointness result of Finster--Röken and Stone's formula, we obtain an integral spectral representation of the Dirac propagator for spinors with low masses and suitably bounded frequency spectra in terms of resolvents of the Dirac Hamiltonian, which can in turn be expressed in terms of Green's functions of the radial ODE.